CI Integration & E2E Validation¶

 How do/register --ci Works¶

 Every generated project includes a do/register script.
-The --ci flag writes the project's configuration to the CI DynamoDB table so the harness will test it automatically.
+The --ci flag writes the project's configuration to the CI DynamoDB table:

 What happens: